 The number one challenge for me is to find and maintain balance.
 I find balance by continuously examining my life.
 I know I cannot be good for those I lead if I am not good for myself.
 Socrates wrote truth, “The unexamined life is not worth living.”

 I believe stress is a major illness.
-I try to prevent stress by learning to simplify all areas of my life.
+I prevent stress by learning to simplify all areas of my life.
 I came into this world with hands and a mind free of stuff.
 I will leave this life taking nothing with me.
-In between its “stuff” that burdens the journey.
+In between, it’s “stuff” that burdens the journey.
 There is so much I want, yet so little I need.
-People remember Lincoln’s Gettysburg address, Martin Luther King’s “I have a dream,” and The Golden Rule.
-I believe core messages help me to avoid bad choices by reminding me of what is important.
-I seek to find ways to eliminate complexity and circumlocution throughout my life.
+People remember Lincoln’s Gettysburg Address, Martin Luther King’s “I have a dream,” and The Golden Rule.
+Core messages help me to avoid bad choices by reminding me of what is important.
+I find ways to eliminate complexity and circumlocution throughout my life.
 I have learned to leverage.
-I know my strengths and focus on continuously developing these.
+I know my strengths and focus on developing these.
 I find followers whose strengths are my weaknesses and leverage.

 I Enable Others to Act

 I understand the difference between management versus leadership.
 Leadership is about effectiveness and doing the right things.
 Management is about efficiency and doing things right.
 I manage time, processes, and things.
 I lead people.
 The only time micromanagement works is at a time of crisis, when people are emotional or fearful resulting in unclear thinking.
 There is no “microleadership.”
 I leave people and places in better condition than when I found them!

 I delegate.
 I give away the power.
 I give people the big picture, the expectations.
 I let them use their strengths, gifts, talents and passion to figure out the process that works best.
 I hold people accountable but give up control.
 I understand how much communication is needed to create a shared-mental-model for the expectations.
 I work to understand how people learn and communicate best.
 I know some people are visual learners, some are verbal learners and some are experience-based learners.